hero media

 Trentham General

 Housed in the beautifully restored old Bank of Australasia, Trentham General is a cafe brimming with character.
-Their nourishing menu is designed to please, with the signature Trentham Happy Hens Eggs on Zeally Bay sourdough being the ultimate breakfast pick, while the Halloumi Burger is a lunchtime fave.
+Their nourishing menu is designed to please, with the signature Trentham Happy Hens Eggs on Zeally Bay sourdough being the ultimate breakfast pick, while the Haloumi Burger is a lunchtime fave.

 Inside, you’ll find a stylish mix of banquet seating, bentwood chairs, and indoor plants.
 On sunny days, the outdoor tables are great for soaking up the lively streetscape and enjoying some people-watching alongside your coffee.